-BancoSol is a bank that offers opportunities to the lowest-income sectors for a better future, providing them with high-quality integrated financial services.
+BancoSol mission is to create opportunities of a better future for the lowest-income sectors in Bolivia, providing them with high-quality integrated financial services.

-On November 1986, Bolivian an international investors together created the Fundation for the promotion and development of micro enterprises (Fundación para Promoción y el Desarrollo de la Microempresa, as a Non-Governmental Organization (NGO).
+On November 1986, a group of Bolivian international investors came together to create the Foundation for the Promotion and Development of Micro-enterprises (Fundación para Promoción y el Desarrollo de la Microempresa)-a non-government organisation (NGO).

 Entrepreneurs with a small capital base but with dynamic adjustment capabilities are BancoSol’s core clientele.
 Women play an important role in terms of the numbers and amounts of outstanding loans; they account for 46% of BancoSol’s clients and 42% of the loan portfolio.
 Most of BancoSol’s clients are young, between 25 and 45 years old, with low levels of formal education.

-BancoSol clients operate in the informal economy, which contributes more than 20% of GDP and generates employment for over 65% of the employed population.
+BancoSol clients operate in the informal economy, which contributes more than 20% of the countries’ GDP and generates employment for over 65% of the employed population.

 In three of the country’s biggest cities, the micro-entrepreneurial sector grows at 5% per year.
 There are approximately 800,000 micro enterprises, largely urban, that form part of this informal economy, generating over 1.7 million jobs for the economically active population.